SuperOfficeDocs/superoffice-docs/docs/ui/configurable-screens/index.md

 ## Layouts

-The system layout applies to all users unless you have created and assigned custom layouts to some users.
+The default (system) layout applies to all users unless you have created and assigned custom layouts to some users.

-* Active layouts

-* How to add group layout
+In addition, you can [add custom layouts][2] and assign them to a user group.
+Layouts in the **Sales** screen can alternatively be assigned to a **sales type**.
+Layouts in the **Project** screen can alternatively be assigned to a **project type**.

+Layouts have status published or draft.

 <!-- Referenced links -->
 [1]: ../web-app/pagebuilder/index.md
+[2]: add-layout.md

 <!-- Referenced images -->